Research Fellow, Harvard Kennedy School

 Sir Paul Tucker is a Research Fellow of the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School.

 He is the author of Unelected Power: The Quest for Legitimacy in Central Banking and the Regulatory State (2018).
 Described as “masterful” by Dani Rodrik and “profoundly important” by Larry Summers, it charts how the extraordinary power of unelected central bankers and regulators needs to be structured and checked in the interest of democratic legitimacy.
-His new book, due out in 2022, is about the geopolitics and legitimacy of the international economic and legal system.
+His new book is about the geopolitics and legitimacy of the international economic and legal system.
 Both books are at the interface of political economy and political philosophy.

 His other current activities include being a director at Swiss Re; a senior fellow at the Harvard’s Center for European Studies; President of the UK’s National Institute for Economic and Social Research; a Governor of the Ditchley Foundation; a director of the Financial Services Volunteer Corps; a member of the Advisory Board for Yale’s Program on Financial Stability; and a member of the board of the UK’s Institute for Government.